SamuelSchmidgall/SamuelSchmidgall.github.io/_pages/about.md

-I am Samuel Schmidgall, a PhD in Electrical and Computer Engineering (Robotic&Controls) @ George Mason University & a Scientist @ the US Naval Research Laboratory focusing on Robotic Learning.
+I am Samuel Schmidgall, a PhD in Electrical and Computer Engineering (Robotic&Controls) @ George Mason University & a Scientist @ the Space Robotics Dept. of the Naval Research Laboratory focusing on Robotic Learning for quadrupedal systems.